|

 NbReceived | Returns the number of parameters actually received by the current WLanguage procedure. | Occurrence | Returns the number of parameters that can be used in the current WLanguage procedure. | Example: PROCEDURE Proc(p1, po2= "Y", po3 = "Z") | | | | Call | Proc("A") | Proc("A", "B") | Proc("A","B", "C") | MyParameters..NbReceived | 1 | 2 | 3 | MyParameters..Count | 3 | 3 | 3 |

 The special parameter "*" (that is used to keep the default value) is counted as a received parameter.
 Handling the parameters of a procedure The standard WLanguage operations are available on each one of the procedure parameters via the following notation MyParameters[N] where N is the number of the parameter to use.
-For example: - MyParameters[N]: Retrieves the value of the Nth parameter of the procedure.
+For example: - MyParameters[N]: Retrieves the value of the procedure's Nth parameter.

-- MyParameters[N] =: Assigns the value of the Nth parameter of the procedure.
+- MyParameters[N] =: Assigns the value of the Nth parameter in the procedure.

-- MyParameters[N]..<Property Name>: Access to a property of the element.
+- MySettings[N]..<Property Name>: Access to a property of the element.

-- MyParameters[N].<Sub-element>: Access to a sub-element of parameter value.
+- MySettings[N].<Sub-element>: Access to a sub-element of the parameter value.

-- MyParameters[N]:<Member>: Access to a member of parameter value
+- MySettings[N]:<Member>: Access to a member of the parameter value

 ---|